Do you find that certain rooms inside your home are slightly smaller than you need them to be? If so, you may want to build a bump-out addition.

 When faced with a conundrum like that, it helps to gain some perspective.
 Here in this section, we are highlighting the pros and cons of building a house bump out.
 Check them out yourself and decide if the benefits are worth the drawbacks.

-- Get the Exact Amount of Space You Need – Building a bump out is a great idea if you want to add a precise amount of space.
+- Get the Exact Amount of Space You Need: Building a bump-out is a great idea if you want to add a precise amount of space, up to the square foot.
 Determine how much space you need and build accordingly.

-- Avoid Disrupting Your Outdoor Landscape – Bump-outs add more space without taking over your yard.
-Preserve your outdoor landscape and architecture by building bump-outs instead of full room additions.
+- Avoid Disrupting Your Outdoor Landscape: Bump-outs add more space without taking over your yard.
+Preserve your outdoor landscape and architecture by building bump-outs instead of full-room additions or ADUs.

-- More Affordable – Accessory dwelling units provide a lot of space, but they can be expensive to build.
+- More Affordable: ADUs provide a lot of space but they can be expensive to build.
 You can save more money by building a bump-out instead.

-- Faster Construction – Building a bump out is advisable if you need that extra space as soon as possible.
-Compared to other home additions, you can finish it relatively quickly because they are simpler projects.
-Cons:
+- Faster Construction: Building a bump-out addition is advisable if you need that extra space as soon as possible.
+Compared to other home additions, you can finish them relatively quickly because they are simpler projects.

-- Limited Space – Do not expect to turn the bump-out space into a new living area.
-If your goal is to create a new room, you should build a new dwelling unit.
+- Limited Space: Do not expect to turn the bump-out space into a new living area.
+If your goal is to create a new room, you should consider a whole new addition or additional dwelling unit

 How Much Will Building a Bump Out Addition Cost?

-We have highlighted those cost factors below, so you have a better idea of what to expect when the time comes to start building.
+We have highlighted specific cost factors below, so you have a better idea of what to expect when the time comes to add space to your forever home.